Alexandros Haridis

 Work: Publications, News, Projects

-I am also active as an architect and architectural consultant in Greece and in the U.S., and serve as research scientist on applications of computing and AI technology in the built environment and in digital manufacturing.
+I’m also active as an architect and architectural consultant in Greece and the U.S., and serve as research scientist on applications of computing and AI technology in the built environment and in digital manufacturing.
 Beyond publications and scholarly work, I frequently translate my work into public-facing exhibitions and audiovisual products, some of which I have showcased internationally at venues such as the Venice Biennale of Architecture, MIT Keller Gallery, IASS Expo Pavilions, Biennial of Young Artists in Europe, and the Benaki and Byzantine Culture Museums.

-Exploring how academic and industry efforts in the United States transformed computing into a medium for creative expression and aesthetic judgment
+Exploring how academic and industry efforts in the United States transformed computing into a medium for creative expression and aesthetic judgment.

 Can AI code generation and multimodal reasoning democratize design computing tasks traditionally performed by experts?